-The in-class workload is the expected hours of scheduled class-time per week and is identified by a four number code in parentheses at the beginning of each course description with:
+The in-class workload is the expected hours of scheduled class-time per week and is identified by a five-number code in parentheses before each course description:

-- the first number in the parentheses indicating lecture hours per week; - the second number indicating lab hours per week; - the third number indicating seminar hours per week; and, - the fourth number indicating practical work hours per week (practicum, clinical placement, co-operative/ noncooperative education, or internship work terms).
+- the first number in the parentheses indicating lecture hours per week; - the second number indicating seminar hours per week; - the third number indicating lab hours per week; - the fourth number indicating field practice hours per week; and, - the fifth number indicating practical work hours per week (practicum, clinical placement, co-operative/ noncooperative education, or internship work terms).

-- When a class is offered over different lengths\ (e.g., offered in the 14-week Fall semester and in a seven-week term), the hours per week refer to the first delivery format. - Classes offered on two-month term or three-month Quarter systems have proportionately more hours per week in class. - 3.
+- When a class is offered over different lengths\ (e.g., offered in the 14-week Fall semester and in a seven-week term), the hours per week refer to the first delivery format. - 2.
+Classes offered on two-month term or three-month Quarter systems have proportionately more hours per week in class. - 3.
 Some courses will not fit into the above format, such as courses that have both on-campus and off-campus or online components, or are offered in a consecutive module format, or self-paced.
 In this case, special notes apply.
 For more information, contact Enrolment Services at 250-370-3550.